E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Experiments

-We additionally distinguish between the uncorrected and corrected versions of the recent deep learning models following ~\citep{stark2022equibind}.
-The corrected versions adopt post optimization methods (e.g. gradient descent or von Mises distributions optimization) to further enforce the geometry constraints when generating the predicted structure.
-The uncorrected versions, which do not use post-optimization, reflect the model's own capability for pose prediction.
-These uncorrected versions are suffixed with -U, where EquiBind-U and \method{}-U outputs are directly generated by the models and TankBind-U is the variant of TankBind which optimize the finally coordinates without the ligand configuration loss.
-For fair comparison, in \method{} results we refine the \method{}-predicted coordinates by post-optimization method of TankBind.
+We additionally distinguish between the uncorrected and corrected versions of the recent deep learning models following EquiBind.
+The corrected versions adopt post optimization methods (e.g. gradient descent in TankBind~\citep{lu2022tankbind}, fast point cloud fitting in EquiBind~\citep{stark2022equibind}) to further enforce the intra-ligand geometry constraints when generating the predicted structure.
+The uncorrected versions (suffixed with -U), which do not perform post-optimization, reflect the model's own capability for pose prediction.
+Specifically, EquiBind-U and \method{}-U outputs are directly generated by the neural networks and TankBind-U outputs are optimized from the predicted distance map without the ligand configuration loss.
+For a fair comparison, \method{} results are refined from the \method{}-U predicted coordinates by the post-optimization method of TankBind.

-\textbf{Metric.} We evaluate the quality of generated ligand pose by the metrics following~\citep{stark2022equibind}: (1) \textbf{Ligand RMSD} measures how well the model is able to find the docked pose including conformation and its rigid transformation.
-It is calculated as the root-mean-square deviation of ligand's Cartesian coordinates.
-(2) \textbf{Centroid Distance} reflects the model's capacity to find the binding site.
-It is defined as the distance between the average coordinate of predicted and ground-truth ligand structure.
-All metrics are calculated after hydrogen atoms are removed following previous work.
+\textbf{Metrics.} We evaluate the quality of the generated ligand pose by the following metrics: (1) \textbf{Ligand RMSD}, the root-mean-square deviation of the ligand's Cartesian coordinates, measures at the atom level how well the model captures the protein-ligand binding mechanisms; (2) \textbf{Centroid Distance}, defined as the distance between the average coordinates of predicted and ground-truth ligand structures, reflects the model's capacity to find the binding site.
+All metrics are calculated with hydrogen atoms discarded following previous work.